1Mill/notes/presentations/discovery-trees-can-they-work-for-you.md

   * Helps bring down walls between traditionally siloed groups.
 Get engineers insight into how work impacts outcomes.
   * DTs encourage feature slicing
 * Weekly status report are useful for people that are not involved day-to-day in the Discovery Tree.
-  * They seem like office hours for stakeholders or other teams that are removed from the team itself.
+  * They seem like office hours for stakeholders or other teams that are removed (e.g. external) from the team doing the work.
-* Monte Caro simulations
+* Monte Carlo simulations
-  * Use "done" cards to inform how much work was completed each week to inform the next Monte Carlo estimation.
+  * Use "done" cards to inform how much work was completed each week to then inform how much work is forcaste to get done next week.
 Use historical week-by-week examples to output an average team velocity.
   * Constraints are important to help focus teams (e.g. WIP limites).
 Timeboxes are another example and Monte Carlo simulations help teams communication when the given timebox might not be right so that scope can be cut instead of teams crunching to meet the timebox - encouraging feature slicing.
   * Have regular conversations about scope, complexity, etc. - growing forecasts act as a trigger to re-evaluate scope
 * How do you manage parellized work?
 Mintain multiple DTs for each isolated stream of work.
-* Keep DTs simple so that communication remain adaptable - MIRO is good enough, feel not need for a DT specific tool
+* Keep DTs simple so that communication remain adaptable - MIRO is good enough, feel no need for a DT specific tool akin to JIRA.
   * Creating new tasks is a friction point in other tools that discourages people from wanting to make tasks.
 DTs in MIRO make it simple so that the friction isn't an inhibitor.
 * Break large tasks into more smaller and managable chunks.
-What "smaller" and "managable" means is unique to each time.
+What "smaller" and "managable" means is unique to each team.
-  * I personally find 100 lines diff a good rule of thumb
+  * I personally find 100 lines diff a good rule of thumb that covers scope of refactors, cleaning up code, adding tiny incremental feature slices, etc.
 * Make DTs very visible and use color to communicate state.
-This way, anybody can look at a DT and see what is going on and where the team is currectly at.
+This way, anybody can look at a DT and see what is going on and where the team is currently at.
 * DTs act as a living document to communicate what was or was not done.
 Then, teams can pick back up from where they left off in the future if they need to.
   * This allows teams to pivot without having to lose every bit of context and without having to manage complex documentation.
 * DTs make work more visible.
 This includes the amount of work in progress.